Anne Erbe, Co-Chair

 With whom are you making art?
 New work is at the center of the School, and students in the playwriting program are asked to keep a sharp and generous eye on what collaborators are bringing to bear.
 Playwrights are encouraged to take full advantage of the time-honored practice of collaboration and to find new ways of collective creation that evolve forms and strategies of theater making.

 To whom are you writing?
 How is theater made with rather than for audiences and communities?
-The playwright is asked important questions about connection to audience and community: What portion of humanity are you illuminating or examining, and whom are you inviting to witness, examine, with you?
+The playwright is asked important questions about connection to audience and community: What portion of humanity are you illuminating or examining, and whom are you inviting to witness, to examine with you?
 The School and by default the Playwriting program seek to embrace the widest and most invigorating forms of live storytelling; how then do we also embrace the widest and most engaged audience?

 Yale Cabaret

 The Playwriting program believes that Yale Cabaret is an essential part of life and practice at David Geffen School of Drama and encourages all its students to participate in the Cabaret—not only as writers, but also as theater artists wearing a variety of hats.
 Playwrights must also balance that participation with the demands of their writing schedules, course load, and assigned rehearsals.
+Therefore, playwriting students must share their anticipated class and rehearsal schedule with the co-chairs and gain approval before committing to a Cabaret show in any capacity.

 Plan of Study: Playwriting